dorianps/SplitMe/README.md

 1. Skipping the picture: the image is simply transferred to "skipped" folder.
 You can do this for many reasons; the image has bad quality, the size is not enough, the pictures doesn't really change between 0% and 100%, etc.

 2. Accepting the picture: the image will be processed slowly (it needs computational power).
 A directory with the image name will be created in "target" directory.
 Four other directories will be created for different resolutions with the resulting images in.
-Each slice will have the contrast adjusted before being resized and saved.
+Each slice will have the contrast adjusted before being saved.
 This is important to avoid different contrasts for different steps.